-Education Commission of the States’ staff is listed in alphabetical order on the page below or may be accessed via department/institute/center in the drop down menu.
-To contact a policy expert, please use our chat feature, request assistance form or contact the institute/center director.
+Education Commission of the States’ staff is listed in alphabetical order on the page below or may be accessed via department or policy expertise in the drop down menu.
+You may also use our chat feature or request assistance form.

 - Early Learning: Bruce Atchison, 303.299.3657, firstname.lastname@example.org

 - High School and STEM: Jennifer Dounay Zinth, 303.299.3689, email@example.com

 - Knowledge and Research: Jennifer Thomsen, 303.299.3633, email@example.com

 - Postsecondary and Workforce Development: Brian A. Sponsler, 303.299.3615, firstname.lastname@example.org

 - State and Commissioner Relations: Sara Shelton, 303.299.3667, email@example.com